Skip to main content

 SSL/TLS Inspection

-The Kandji macOS Agent leverages a common best practice of certificate pinning to ensure that it will only communicate with trusted servers and prevent its traffic from being intercepted and inspected (MITM attack prevention).
+The macOS Iru Agent leverages a common best practice of certificate pinning to ensure that it will only communicate with trusted servers and prevent its traffic from being intercepted and inspected (MITM attack prevention).
 This may pose a challenge if your network or proxy administrator is decrypting all SSL/TLS traffic by default.
 Please ask your network administrator to exempt the 2 device domains in your tenant from inspection.

 Platform-Specific Network Requirements